 Medicare cost-sharing benefits are effective with the month after the month in which a determination is made that the individual is eligible as a QMB.
 For example, a QMB application authorized in the system on February 5th will have QMB eligibility beginning March 1st.
 Retroactive benefits are not permissible for QMB-only applicants.
 It is not permissible to place a QMB-only individual in another COE for the retroactive period (such as SLMB or QI).
-An individual can be placed in an alternate COE for the retroactive period only if the individual qualifies in a non-Medicare cost-sharing COE.

-If a QMB application is not approved timely due to agency error, a QMB-override function is available in MEDS to correct the beginning date of QMB eligibility.
+An individual can be placed in an alternate COE for the retroactive period for a QMB application is not approved timely due to agency error, a QMB-override function is available in MEDS to correct the beginning date of QMB eligibility.